90 Follow-Up Email Subject Lines from Real Campaigns

 Subject: Continuing our conversation

-This specific follow-up subject line is great for when you want to share additional points and pieces of information with the prospect you had a recent conversation with.
+These specific follow-up subject lines are great for when you want to share additional points and pieces of information with the prospect you had a recent conversation with.

-It is, without doubt, a straightforward line that helps establish a relationship between the sender and the recipient of the email.
+They are, without doubt, a straightforward set of lines line that helps establish a relationship between the sender and the recipient of the email.

 The fact that you’re using the possessive pronoun our in the line, means that you’re putting yourself closer to the prospect and showing them that your email is actually an email that will resonate with them.